ashna-khemani/ashna-khemani.github.io/content/Reading - Difficult Conversations.md

 # The 3 Conversations happening

-## "What happened?”
+## “What happened?”
 * Disagreement on what has happened / should happen.
 Who’s to blame?
 What do we do now?
 * Where most of the time is spent
 ### Truth
 - Assumption: I'm right, you're wrong.
 Is this a fair assumption?
 - Difficult convos are not about facts, they're about interpretation and action → what is **important**
 	- Ex: both agree the brochure is wrong, disagreement is whether it matters and how to handle it if so
 - 💡 shift purpose from proving you're right → understand perception, interpretation, and values of both sides.
 Ask questions, how is everyone making sense of world.
 	- → note that this is NOT "the truth"! people tend to get tangled in what they *perceive as "truth"*; not productive